Stew Peters

 Stewart Peters is an American alt-right internet personality.
 He is known for promoting COVID-19 misinformation and conspiracy theories, homophobia, transphobia, and antisemitic and white supremacist beliefs such as Holocaust denial.
-He has also notably espoused Indophobic sentiments.
+He has also espoused Indophobic sentiments.

 Having previously been a rapper and bounty hunter, Peters launched the Stew Peters Show in 2020, which airs on weekdays.
 His show routinely features conspiracy theories about governmental organizations, such as the CDC.
 His guests have included established proponents of conspiracy theories such as Paul Gosar and Mark Meadows.
 In 2022, Peters released the anti-vaccine film Died Suddenly, and a subsequent 2023 film titled Final Days.

 Early life and education

 Peters grew up in Minnesota.
 Initially, Peters thought he would become a police officer or an entertainer during high school.
 As a teenager, Peters was convicted for stealing stereo equipment from a RadioShack he worked at.

 Career

 Entertainment

 After high school, Peters moved from Minnesota to Los Angeles, Florida and New York while pursuing a career as a rapper named Fokiss.
 As a rapper, he performed at several night clubs and bars around Minneapolis and Duluth including 7th St. Entry at the landmark 1st Avenue.
 He briefly interned at 101.3 KDWB-FM in 1998.

 In 2000, he auditioned for a film directed by Tyrel Ventura, the son of then-Minnesota governor Jesse Ventura.
 After obtaining a lead role in the film, Peters lied to Ventura that his brother was a teen heartthrob who starred in a popular 1990s sitcom.
 Tyrel invited Peters to stay at the governor's residence in St. Paul during filming.
 Peters went home to Apple Valley, a suburb 16 miles away, and later moved into the guest room of the Governor's Residence for several weeks, until he was evicted by the state troopers providing security for the governor.